SCAuditStudio/SCASArticles/Why Some Smart Contract Audits Are So Expensive (2025 Edition).md

 ## Recent Price Benchmarks (2025)

-Here are fresh data points from 2025 in the market, to give you a sense of real examples and where things are going.
+These are fresh data points from 2025 in the market, to give sense of real examples and where things are going.
 These are helpful to compare with contest vs traditional models.

 | Type / Project                                                          | Approx. Cost Range (USD)                                                           | Attributes / Notes                                                                            |
 | ----------------------------------------------------------------------- | ---------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |